SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 FAILURE HANDLING

-When composition fails, your system must decide explicitly:
+When composition fails, your application must decide explicitly:

 • Fail open or fail closed?